-Never fear, you can build your credit score back up from a bad or non-existent credit history.
+Never fear, you can build your credit score back up from a bad or non-existent credit history, even if you don't have a credit card.
 It only requires a few hours of life admin, a bit of financial self-control, and some time.

 To repair your credit rating, here are 8 simple steps to take: